Do you want to build your own web crawler with Scrapy and Python? This guide will guide you through each setup to set up and use Scrapy for SEO.

 If this is the case, I suggest that you start with something simpler and learn how to use requests and BeautifulSoup together for webscraping purposes.

 SEO Strategist at Tripadvisor, ex- Seek (Melbourne, Australia).
 Specialized in technical SEO.
-In a quest to programmatic SEO for large organizations through the use of Python, R and machine learning.
+Writer in Python, Information Retrieval, SEO and machine learning.
+Guest author at SearchEngineJournal, SearchEngineLand and OnCrawl.